 6. Situational Theories

 Situational leadership theories encourages leaders to act by critically analyzing the situation.
-It argues that instead of following a single leadership style, you should change leadership styles based on the situation.
+It argues that instead of following a single leadership approach, leaders should change leadership approach based on the situation.
 For instance, there is a situation where a leader is the most knowledgeable and experienced, they should opt for an authoritarian style of leadership and take a decision on their own.
 On the flip side, they should let team members handle the situation if they are subject matter experts by following a democratic leadership style.